Mineral Rights and Taxes

 Important Note: It is possible that you inherited mineral rights in a year that had a higher price of oil than the year you sold.
 This means that your basis would be negative.
 If you are in this situation, we recommend consulting with a qualified CPA on how to handle the gain/loss from the sale.
 You may not owe any tax at all.

 Important Note: We are looking only at the inflation adjusted price of oil above.
 An argument could be made that a review of your specific property should be done to determine what % is oil and what % is gas, and then calculate accordingly.
 You could then look at the inflation adjusted price of natural gas.
-However, we would make the argument that natural gas prices have historically been more volatile.
-In addition, the general oil and gas market and mineral buyers risk appetite is heavily focused on oil so we believe oil is a more consistent and accurate measure.
+However, we would make the argument that natural gas prices have historically been more volatile so be mindful of your specific situation.

 1099 for the sale of mineral rights?